-Simon is well-known and well-regarded by the industry so I hope you will welcome Simon to his acting role in the warm way that I was welcomed when I started.
+Simon is well known and well regarded by the industry so I hope you will welcome Simon to his acting role in the warm way that I was welcomed when I started.

-The work programme I have developed with many of you (including those of you who generously donated your time on our licensed adviser reference group) will be maintained, including in-time; a review of the competency standards.
+The work programme I have developed with many of you (including those of you that generously donated your time on our licensed adviser reference group) will be maintained, including in-time; a review of the competency standards.
 Our business will continue as usual and I am pleased to advise that we have recently grown in number at the Authority.

 I hope you all have a very safe and enjoyable Christmas and New Year and return with the same passion you brought to your work in 2019.

 Join the 2020 Licensed Immigration Adviser Reference Group